 Baggage storage on the 1st floor

-There is also an elevated taxi ramp that goes up to the 3rd floor, so you can catch a taxi from there too.
+There is also a 3rd-floor taxi stand near the Shinkansen side, so you can catch a taxi from there too.

 The limousine bus for the airport